peteroupc/peteroupc.github.io/bernoulli.md

 &nbsp;&nbsp;&nbsp;&nbsp;((&tau; &minus; 1) * ln(1 &minus; &tau;) &minus; &tau; * ln(&tau;)) /<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;((&lambda; &minus; 1) * ln(1 &minus; &lambda;) &minus; &lambda; * ln(&lambda;)).

 For example, if _f_(&lambda;) is a constant, non-randomized algorithms will generally require a growing number of coin flips to simulate that constant if the input coin is strongly biased towards heads or tails (the bias is &lambda;).
 Note that this formula only works if nothing but coin flips is allowed as randomness.
+(For certain values of &lambda;, Kozen (2014)<sup>[**(35)**](#Note35)</sup> showed a tighter lower bound of this kind, but this bound is non-trivial and assumes &lambda; is known.)

 <a id=Simulating_Probabilities_vs_Estimating_Probabilities></a>
 ### Simulating Probabilities vs. Estimating Probabilities